Top Tips from Cowens Risk Solutions

 Work rotas: Ensure forklift tasks and work with the pedestrians are not being carried out at the same time in the same area.

 Clear communication: All workers should be alert and aware to communicate any dangers within the work area.

-Site inductions: These should be carried out for every member of staff on every new site in order to familiarise drivers with healthy and safety procedures, layout and size of the site and access routes.
+Site inductions: These should be carried out for every member of staff on every new site in order to familiarise drivers with health and safety procedures, layout and size of the site and access routes.

 Personal protection equipment: This should be worn at all times to protect against injury as much as possible.

-Safe working procedures: Every worker should be familiar with these when entering every work site.
-For forklift work these should include position of the delivery driver whilst operating the machine, key control during loading/unloading and the establishment of safe operating distances.
+Safe working procedures: Every worker should be familiar with these when entering every worksite.
+For forklift work, these should include position of the delivery driver whilst operating the machine, key control during loading/unloading and the establishment of safe operating distances.

 Clear signage: A business owner must do everything they can do enforce the points stated above.
 Clear signs (in all appropriate languages) will reiterate the rules and procedures put in place.